Appendix B — Multiservice Codes Applicable to Flight Test

 TERMINATE◬ {D} [A/A] In training, cease local engagement without affecting the overall exercise.

-Often used to cease test point execution, prior to test point completion.
-In test, this means whatever the test team briefed it to mean, but the meaning is typically different from standard brevity code.
+Sometimes used to cease test execution, prior to test maneuver completion.
+In test, this means whatever the test team briefed it to mean, but it is typically different from standard brevity code.

 TUMBLEWEED {I + R} I have limited situational awareness (i.e., NO JOY, BLIND), and I request information.
 HELP!!
 Can be used to indicate extreme disorientation.